sasasavic82/generator-apiproxy/README.md

 ## 5. Release management automation

-If you and your team write commit messages that comply with the the Conventional Commit Message Specification, `generator-apigee-apiproxy` can use `standard-version` to automate
+If you and your team write commit messages that comply with the the Conventional Commit Message Specification, `generator-apiproxy` can use `standard-version` to automate

 * Semantic versioning (with Git tags), and
 * CHANGELOG generation